On this Day, in 1848: the Hungarian Revolutionary forces repelled the invading Austro-Croatian army - Kafkadesk

 In serious military crisis due to the lack of soldiers and with war now raging on three fronts (Croatian troops to the South, Romanians in Banat and in Transylvania to the East, and Austria to the west), the Hungarian government roused the people to the defense of the country.

-The newly formed Hungarian Revolutionary Army (Honvéd) repulsed Jelačić’s forces at the Battle of Pákozd on September 29 and crossed the border into Austria forcing an open confrontation with the Imperial army.
+The newly formed Hungarian Revolutionary Army, known as the Honvéd (meaning the “defenders of the homeeland”), repulsed Jelačić’s forces at the Battle of Pákozd on September 29 and crossed the border into Austria forcing an open confrontation with the Imperial army.

 But after a series of serious Austrian defeats and with the Austrian Empire coming close to the brink of collapse, the young emperor Franz Joseph I called for Russian help and Tsar Nicholas I answered, sending 200,000 soldiers to the rescue.
 The joint Russian and Austrian army eventually defeated the Hungarian forces, and after the fall of the Hungarian Revolution and the restoration of Habsburg power, Hungary was placed under brutal martial law for nearly twenty years.